lliehu/reactive-l10n-test-react-mobx/README.md

 ### Prioritized

 1. Fix broken re-render of MessageLog.
 When new messages are added, the component does not seem to re-render.
 Why?
 It's a list, maybe that's why.
 See https://mobx.js.org/best/react.html
+2. Add commenting functionality to markers.
-2. All the other functionality present in the Vue.js version.
+3. All the other functionality present in the Vue.js version.
+4. Test some in-context localization tool.

 ### Unsorted